kanidm/kanidm/kanidm_book/src/intro.md

                                    └──────────┘

 A key design goal is that you authenticate with your device in some manner, and then your device will continue to authenticate you in the future.
-Each of these different types of credential from SSH keys, application passwords, RADIUS passwords and others, are "things your device knows".
+Each of these different types of credentials, from SSH keys, application passwords, to RADIUS passwords and others, are "things your device knows".
 Each password has limited capability, and can only access that exact service or resource.

 This helps improve security; a compromise of the service or the network transmission does not